Aeronautics/aero/README.txt

 Special notes:

-Brew has the inclination to only return the package names on search, in addition to retrieval of the packoge names aero continues to further query info on each package from where it is able to parse and present slightly more usable information.
+Brew has the inclination to only return the package names on search, in addition to retrieval of the package names aero continues to further query info on each package from where it is able to parse and present slightly more usable information.
 Instead of just calling the info command on the package manager we execute `aero info` instead which means that all the information for every package listed in the search results is already cached and retrievable instantaneously.

 Gem
 ---